Dhiraj316/TIMER_PWM_ON_SERVO-STM32-Project/README.md

 Click the Run (Play) icon, leave the ST-LINK debug probe defaults, and click OK.

 The servo will immediately begin smoothly sweeping forward and backward.

+# I uploaded the zip file of this project in case there is any issue. just extract the zip file and import in the stmcube IDE for the reference.